relyd/modbussniffer/readme.md

 Problem:
 --------------
-Even when using Powerboost with correct settings, the main fuse may trip.
+Even when using Powerboost with correct settings, the main fuse may trip for various reasons, like clamp misfit, cable losses etc.
-The charger "knows" the current that is flowing in the whole system, and the current it charges with, but Wallbox so far does not bother providing that detail in any interface.
+The charger "knows" the current that is flowing in the whole system, and the current it charges with, but Wallbox so far does not bother providing that detail in any interface, nor the web interface, nor the mobile app.

 This makes debugging a pain.
 Furthermore the precise algorithm how powerboost responds is not clear from the documentation.